hannahclauson/health-agreements/attack-plan.md

     - comparison view to compare two versions (visualize diff)
   - alerts  / UI changes to denot
   - cost est for this amt of data / traffic
-- Setup Notifiers (##est 1 day)
-  - for company updates
-  - for new articles
-  - update mailer
-    - setup company name / etc
-- Track users (##est 1 day)
-  - add mixpanel
-    - interesting / can track sep actions
-    - will be good once we have users
-    - will save for v1.0
 - UI tweaks
   - breadcrumbs? - esp for spec company practice
   - mobile nav menu coloring